Energy-Aware Routing to Large Reasoning Models: Performance Analysis

 To compare these effects on a common scale, we subtract the deterministic drift contribution $(-\mu)^+$ from the expected deficit $\Ex[D_T]$ and normalize by its zero-drift baseline $\sigma_{B_{\mathrm{my}}}\sqrt{2T/\pi}$.
 The resulting quantity $(\Ex[D_T]-(-\mu)^+ \ T)/(\sigma_{B_{\mathrm{my}}}\sqrt{2T/\pi})$ measures the finite-horizon deviation from drift-only scaling.
 Fig.~\ref{fig:fluctuation_deviation} plots this deviation as a function of the relative mean-variance ratio $\kappa=\mu T/(\sigma_{B_{\mathrm{my}}}\sqrt{2T/\pi})$.
 The deviation is largest when the linear drift and diffusive fluctuation terms are of comparable magnitude, and it decreases as the system moves into regimes dominated by either positive or negative drift.
 Thus, the figure highlights the parameter range in which stochastic fluctuations materially affect the reserve beyond what is predicted by mean drift alone.

 This comparison clarifies the relative importance of routing accuracy and robustness.
-When the cumulative routing error $\bar{K}\,\mathbb{E}_{\pi,X}[\Delta E_i^\pi(X)]\,T$ is significant relative to the fluctuation scale $\sigma_{B_{\mathrm{my}}}\sqrt{T}$, first-order drift dominates and improving routing accuracy yields the largest gains.
+When the cumulative routing error $\overline{K}\,\mathbb{E}_{\pi,X}[\Delta E_i^\pi(X)]\,T$ is significant relative to the fluctuation scale $\sigma_{B_{\mathrm{my}}}\sqrt{T}$, first-order drift dominates and improving routing accuracy yields the largest gains.
 When the two terms are comparable, fluctuation effects contribute non-negligibly to the reserve and policies may focus on accounting for variance in addition to mean optimality.

 Significant differences in relative LRM energy efficiency on tasks motivate highly accurate and efficient task dispatching.
 However, the dispatcher itself consumes energy and time.
 Let $E_\pi^{\mathrm{self}}(X)$ and $\xi_\pi^{\mathrm{self}}(X)$ denote the energy and latency to process task $X$ and select a model, under policy $\pi$.
 The dispatcher latency reduces available slack, $\sigma(X, t) \to \sigma(X, t) - \xi_\pi^{\mathrm{self}}(X)$, potentially shrinking the feasible set $\mathcal{M}_F(X, t)$ and precluding lower-energy allocations.
 The total energy overhead per task is then $E_\pi^{\mathrm{self}}(X) + \Delta E_i^\pi(X)$: the cost of routing plus the excess from any suboptimal selection.
 A more capable router may reduce $\Ex[\Delta E_i^\pi(X)]$ but at the expense of increased $\Ex[E_\pi^{\mathrm{self}}(X)]$ and $\Ex[\xi_\pi^{\mathrm{self}}(X)]$.
-This tradeoff motivates the use of explicit and accurate scaling laws to simplify the dispatch, by reducing the mean problem for the dispatcher to difficulty prediction, enabling lightweight routing without heavy precomputation at dispatch time.
+While this overhead is likely negligible relative to the difference between executing large models, it may become non-negligible if improved routing accuracy requires a higher-capacity learned router.
+This tradeoff motivates the use of explicit and accurate scaling laws to simplify the dispatch, reducing the dispatch-time burden while preserving accuracy.